NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 4 – Free PDF Available

-4. How did the powers of tribal chiefs change under colonial rule?

-Under British rule, the functions and powers of the tribal chiefs changed considerably.
-They were allowed to keep their land titles over a cluster of villages and rent out lands, but they lost much of their administrative power and were forced to follow laws made by the British officials in India.
-They also had to pay tribute to the British, and discipline the tribal groups on behalf of the British.
-They lost the authority that they had earlier enjoyed among their people and were unable to fulfill their traditional functions.

 5. What accounts for the anger of the tribals against the dikus?

 Tribals were not happy with dikus who were considered as ‘outsiders’ by them.
 Tribals wanted to be shifting cultivators and not be peasant cultivators.
-The dikus were settling in at the tribals’ lands, wanting the latter to sell their lands or rent their lands on very high-interest rates.
+The dikus were settling in at the tribals’ lands, wanting the latter to sell their lands or rent their lands at very high-interest rates.
 This made the tribals unhappy.
 Also, the tribal chiefs lost their administrative powers under British rule.
-Later, the tribals were evacuated from their lands and they had to look for other livelihood options.
+Later, the tribals were evacuated from their lands, and they had to look for other livelihood options.

 6. What was Birsa’s vision of a golden age?
 Why do you think such a vision appealed to the people of the region?

 Birsa’s vision of golden age was to have their land free of dikus.
 He considered that age to be the ‘age of truth’.
 According to Birsa, in the golden age, the tribal sirdars will be able to rule among themselves and no one will be there to dictate terms to them.
 His golden age vision was to have an age with no vices like liquor, witchcraft, sorcery and uncleanliness.
 He did not want any role of outsider participants like missionaries, Hindu landlords, moneylenders, traders and Europeans.

-**Second version:**

-## NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 4 – Free PDF Available